rambler-digital-solutions/airflow-declarative/src/docs/reference.rst

 The ``FLOW`` atom defines the DAG links between the operators.

-``FLOW`` is a dict of lists, where a key is a downstream operator name, and a value is a list of upstream operators.
+``FLOW`` is a dict of lists, where a key is an upstream operator name, and a value is a list of downstream operators.

 Consider the following flow: